volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

 ### Publish Choice Publish Fqdns

-Use this option to publish domain to VIP mapping when all domains are expected to be fully qualified i.e. they include the namesapce..
+Use this option to publish domain to VIP mapping when all domains are expected to be fully qualified i.e. they include the namespace..

 ### Ref